Adi Kapyare Kootamani: Plot

-In the credits, Lakshmi is back in her home, and Bhanu visits her with her bag which she had forgotten in his room.
+In the credits, Lakshmi is back home, and Bhanu visits her with her bag, which she had left in his room.
 She asks him if he has just come to give the bag or to say something else.
-Bhanu wanted to say he loves her but Lakshmi has already figured it out.
-She tells him that they will talk about it later and asks him to leave but suddenly hears her father's voice and asks him to wait until three in the morning when her father and his goons would have slept.
-Bhanu now realizes that he is trapped in her house just like how she was trapped in the hostel.
+Bhanu wanted to say he loves her, but Lakshmi has already figured it out.
+She tells him they will talk about it later and asks him to leave, but suddenly hears her father's voice and asks him to wait until three in the morning, when her father and his goons will have fallen asleep.
+Bhanu now realizes that he is trapped in her house, just as she was trapped in the hostel.